Gokay1904/Data-Analysis-of-Video-Game-Sales-Between-1980-2020/README.md

 - Distribution of game companies' sales to the American, European and Japanese markets

-- Publishers with the highest sales in Europe, America and Asia and in total.
+- Publishers with the highest sales in Europe, America and Asia and in global.

 - The position of the top selling game company in the world markets and its position relative to its competitors